Courtney Stodden Is Bisexual: All The Women She’s Kissed Before

 Courtney Stodden has split from husband Doug Hutchison.
 She’s recently been linked to a famous plastic surgeon.
-But, the blonde bombshell has come out as bisexual and has been with her share of women in the past few months.
+But the blonde bombshell has come out as bisexual and has been with her share of women in the past few months.

 Courtney Stodden confirmed in an interview with Fox News that she’s “very single” and bisexual.
 The reality star also confirmed her split from Doug Hutchison, 56.
 It’s not clear whether the couple will follow through with a divorce, but Stodden, 22, has made it clear that she enjoys the single life whether with a man or a woman.